CMDR-Squedie/EDConstrDepot/README.md

 Advanced Features (.ini file only):
- - use **Backdrop** option in .ini file to manipulate background; use Backdrop=0 to turn off background; use Backdrop=2 to get semi-transparent mode and optionally **AlphaBlend** set to a value from  0-255 range (0 is fully transparent, 255 is fully opaque)
  - display multiple overlays, each with its own construction depot.
 Either run multiple copies of the app, or use **AllowMoreWindows** option and New Window command (this option is experimental and will not save your workspace though).
  - run the app on a PC tablet next to your main screen (old tablets with Win10 32-bit will do).
 You need to share your ED Saved Games folder for that and use **JournalDir** option to enter full UNC path. -